 A subspecies of the Asian raccoon dog, and as a Japanese folklore animal, this animal has had a significance since ancient times.
 The raccoon dog is known to be mischievous and jolly, as well as a master of disguise with traits that are thought to bring good fortune.
 Tanuki is also regarded as a Japanese art animal, appearing in many different forms of modern and traditional art.

 The lion traditional symbolises power, strength, and protection.
 The Japanese animal symbol of a lion is often associated with places of worship, where you often find a pair of lion statues guarding the entrances to shrines or temples.
 These are often referred to as ‘lion dogs’, and are believed to ward off evil spirits.

 Cats – ‘Maneki Neko’

 The lucky cat is regularly represented in talismans, and is thought to bring luck, happiness, wealth, and prosperity.
-These lucky cats are identified through their raised right paw.
-Lucky cats make for a lovely gift – if you want to find out what’s so lucky about lucky cats, our blog post takes a look at their history and what each colour and posture symbolises, so you can ensure that you’re choosing the right gift when you browse our range of lucky cats.
+These cats are identified through their raised right paw.
+They make for a lovely gift and if you want to find out what’s so lucky about lucky cats, our blog post takes a look at their history and what each colour and posture symbolises, so you can ensure that you’re choosing the right gift when you browse our range of lucky cats.

 Many from this list of Japanese symbolic animals are replicated in statues, talismans, and mascots, and are often given as gifts based on the meaning that they symbolise.
 Make sure you check out the rest of our blog for more insights into Japan’s wonderful culture!